Elleined/ci-cd-notes/README.md

-# ci-cd-notes
+# jenkins-notes
-Notes for CI/ CD
+Notes for Jenkins a CI/ CD Tool for DevOps

 # What is CI/ CD?
 - One of the Approach of SDLC.